wushian/Roslynator/docs/cli/format-command.md

 *Note: This option is available only for C#.
 For details see [RCS1024](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1024.md).*

-**`--format-empty-declaration`**

-Indicates whether an empty declaration should be formatted.

-*Note: This option is available only for C#.
-For details see [RCS1076](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1076.md).*

-**`--format-empty-block`**

-Indicates whether an empty block should be formatted.

-*Note: This option is available only for C#.
-For details see [RCS1023](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1023.md).*

-**`--format-single-line-block`**

-Indicates whether a single-line block should be formatted.

-*Note: This option is available only for C#.
-For details see [RCS1185](https://github.com/JosefPihrt/Roslynator/blob/master/docs/analyzers/RCS1185.md).*

 **`--include-generated-code`**

 Indicates whether generated code should be formatted.